CircuitVerse/Interactive-Book/contributing_guidelines.md

 - We expect contributors to abide by our underlying [Code of Conduct](https://github.com/CircuitVerse/Interactive-Book/blob/master/CODE_OF_CONDUCT.md) .
 All discussions about this project must be respectful and harassment-free.
 - Remember that communication is the lifeblood of any Open Source project.
 We are all working on this together, and we are all benefiting from this software.
 - It's very easy to misunderstand one another in asynchronous, text-based conversations.
 When in doubt, assume everyone has the best intentions.
-- If you feel anyone has violated our Code of Conduct, you should anonymously contact the team with our abuse report form via [Slack](https://circuitverse.org/slack), necessary action will be take by the team.
+- If you feel anyone has violated our Code of Conduct, you should anonymously contact the team with our abuse report form via [Slack](https://circuitverse.org/slack), necessary action will be taken by the team.

 ## Issue label